learning-paths/pathway-clojure/content/index.md

 ### Other reasons

-There are other lesser reasons, which I will add below as they come to me.
+There are many reasons to use Clojure, so of which may be more or less important to your situation.

 Clojure is web scale out of the box.
 Clojure has powerful concurrency primitives built-in to the heart of the language.
 It is unconstrained by a Global Interpreter Lock (GIL), like Ruby and Python are.
 This isn't a big deal for most new companies, but if you are lucky enough to experience overnight success, perhaps you get selected to go the Oprah show, then you'll be glad you picked Clojure.
 Most of these web scale issues have to do with architectural issues in addition to language features.
-A web search for `twitter scaling issues with ruby on rails` will list articles which collectively should tell both sides of the story pretty well.
+A web search for `twitter scaling issues with ruby on rails` will list articles which should tell both sides of the story pretty well.
 Oh, the problems we should have, right!?!

 (To be continued soon...)